bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps.md

 Container Apps in the same environment are deployed **in the same virtual network** and **write logs to the same [[Log Analytics]] workspace**.

-You may provide an existing [[azure-virtual-network]] when you create an environment.
+You may provide an existing [[Azure Virtual Network]] when you create an environment.

 Reasons to use the same environment: